shivamujawame/AIW-Infra-Migration/Labfiles/business-case.md

-1. Login to the Azure portal with the below Azure credentials.
+1. Login to the Azure portal with the below Azure credentials if you are not logged in already.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>